haxshaan/freebtc-bot/README.md

  account@email.com : password
  * Rename the config.txt with your Modem dialup connection name, browser binary location, 2captcha api.
  * Run the main.py

+# Note: Every time you create a new account, add it to end of accounts.txt file.
+Bot will automatically add the account to the database.